mnichol3/my_jgcri/CEDS/notes/gridding_paper_plots.md

 cdo netCDF & hdf5 support troubleshooting info can be found [here](https://github.com/koldunovn/nk_public_notebooks/blob/master/Install%20climate%20data%20operators%20(cdo)%20on%20Ubuntu%20with%20netCDF4%20and%20hdf5%20support.ipynb)

-### 2.3 Create a cdo grid description file
+### 2.3 Create a CDO grid description file

-Cdo is able to take a grid description file as an argument.
+CDO is able to take a grid description file as an argument.
 This file defines the grid that the data will be re-aggregated on.
 If no grid description is given, or if a simple `720x360` description is given, the data will be re-aggregated onto a grid with longitude values the span `[0, 359.5]`.
 Since the plotting scripts expect longitude values of `[-179.75, 179.75]`, the resulting plots will be incorrect.

 The following grid description file (`cdo-grid-in.txt`) gets cdo to re-aggregate the data on to the correct 0.5 degree grid:
 ```